partigabor/aromatica-old/content/items/nutmeg.md

 +++
 title = "Nutmeg"
 author = "Gabor Parti"
-date = "2023-12-07"
+date = "2023-12-08"
-description = "The seed of a peach-like fruit of the nutmeg tree of the Moluccas, Indonesia, related to mace." weight = 10
+description = "The seed of a peach-like fruit of the nutmeg tree of the Moluccas, Indonesia, related to mace. " weight = 10
 # draft = "true"
 # hidden = "true"